skybet/skybet.github.io/_posts/2016-05-18-looking-back-at-nodeconf-london.md

 High quality events, such as NodeConf, are vital to the ongoing success of businesses and developers, not just the runtimes and language itself.
 As a community we have been excellent in sharing our work through modules on github and NPM and now we must continue to showcase best-practise work through speaking and writing to ensure the positive momentum is continued.

+---

+The hosts of the conference, NearForm, also live blogged the event and you can review the day [on their blog](http://www.nearform.com/nodecrunch/nodeconf-london-2016-live-blog/)